Vonng/pigsty/docs/v-infra.md

   - https://github.com/Vonng/vonng-echarts-panel
 ```

-Some plugins cannot be downloaded via the official command line, but can be downloaded via Git Clone.
+Some plugins cannot be downloaded via the official command line but can be downloaded via Git Clone.
 Plugins will be installed via `cd /var/lib/grafana/plugins && git clone `.

 A visualization plugin will be downloaded by default: `vonng-echarts-panel`, which provides Echarts drawing support for Grafana.